tnmthai/SQL_projects/README.md

 # SQL_projects
- ALl SQL for Data with Danny
+ All SQL for Data with Danny